 Have you seen students successfully use social media as a tool in the college admission process?
 How do you advise students to edit their online presence?

-Facebook has been sited as helpful in supporting student adjustment to college life once they have picked a school.
+Facebook has been cited as helpful in supporting student adjustment to college life once they have picked a school.
 I have seen my own students use YouTube to apply to college, but I have seen other students use it and I have used it as an educational tool when educating students and families about applying to college, FAFSA completion, etc. I advise students to Google themselves and recognize that what is public is fair game.
 If you do not want a future employer or college to see what you have posted online--or what someone else has posted about you--make it private or don't post it at all.

 What can/should a college counselor do to help students prepare for the SAT or ACT?